Getting potential customers to sign up for your email list is still one of the most important things you can do for your business.

 Finally, though the CTA isn’t perfect, the follow-up call to “join thousands of subscribers… “ uses both social proof and benefit-focused copy to nudge visitors in the right direction.

-Here, Chartmogul uses in-line signup forms differently, opting to place theirs to the side of the page’s content.
+Here, Chartmogul uses in-line forms differently, opting to place theirs to the side of the page’s content.

 The first thing to notice about this example is how it manages to jump out from the rest of the content on the page.
 This, despite the fact that said content includes other eye-catching media, as well.